Vladimir7280/dash-masternode-tool/README.md

 ## Downloads

 This application is written in Python 3, but requires several additional libraries to run.
 These libraries in turn require the installation of a C++ compiler.
-All in all, compiling DMT from source is not trivial for non-technical people, especially the steps carried out under Linux (though this will be documented soon).
+All in all, compiling FIXMT from source is not trivial for non-technical people, especially the steps carried out under Linux (though this will be documented soon).

 For this reason, in addition to providing the source code on GitHub, binary versions for all three major operating systems - macOS, Windows (32 and 64-bit) and Linux - are available for download directly.
 The binaries are compiled and tested under the following OS distributions:
 * Windows 7 64-bit